bahadrzeren/InvPendFuzzyController/README.md

 Simulates and report behaviour of an Inverted Pendulum system under the control of four different fuzzy controllers.

-Those are Fuzzy controller with:
+Those are fuzzy controllers that have:

-1- Triangular membership functions.
+- Triangular membership functions.

-2- Gaussian membership functions.
+- Gaussian membership functions.

-3- Gaussian membership functions that are generated through Standard Fuzzy Transfer using the dictionary.
+- Gaussian membership functions that are generated through Standard Fuzzy Transfer using the dictionary.

-4- Gaussian membership functions that are generated through Normalized Fuzzy Transfer using the dictionary.
+- Gaussian membership functions that are generated through Normalized Fuzzy Transfer using the dictionary.

 Libraries used: